CodePushGo/website/src/content/blog/en/capacitor-native-bridge-web-to-android-data-transfer.md

 ### JSON Data Type Limitations

-The native bridge in Capacitor only supports JSON-serializable types.
+The native bridge in React Native only supports JSON-serializable types.
 This means it can't handle certain data types, such as:

 -   Functions
 -   Circular references